 Lemmi concluded his standout career in 2012, finishing as the Flames' all-time career wins leader in both singles (72) and doubles (79) play upon graduation.
 The two-time Big South All-Conference player in doubles also excelled in the classroom, being named to the Big South's Presidential Honor Roll three times, the Big South All-Academic team twice (2011-12) and the VaSID All-Academic team once (2012).

-Lemmi and his wife, Meredith, currently reside in Lynchburg, Va.
+Lemmi and his wife, Meredith, currently reside in Lynchburg, Va, with their daughter, Olivia.